Great Yarmouth Minster

 The Minster Church of St Nicholas is the minster and parish church of the town of Great Yarmouth, in Norfolk, England.
 It was built during the Norman era and is England's third largest parish church, behind Beverley Minster in East Yorkshire (3489 m2) and Christchurch Priory in Dorset (2815 m2).
 It was founded in 1101 by Herbert de Losinga, the first Bishop of Norwich, and consecrated in 1119.
 It is cruciform, with a central tower, which may preserve a part of the original structure.
 Gradual alterations effectively changed the form of the building.
 Its nave is 26 ft wide, and the church's total length is 236 ft.

 In December 2011, the Bishop of Norwich officially designated it a Minster Church.
 It is not only used for religious services but is a hub for various other regional and civic events, including concerts by choirs, orchestras and other musical ensembles, art exhibitions and, during festivals and fayres, the church opens permitting stalls and traders inside.
 It is also a Grade-II* listed building.

+It is listed on the Heritage at Risk Register with a Priority Grade of A, indicating an immediate risk of further rapid deterioration or loss of historic fabric, with a solution having not been agreed nor implemented.